Ensono/amido.github.io/docs/nx/nx_monorepo.md

 </details>

-For the reasons listed above we have chosen to use Nx within Stacks for CSR and SSR frontend web applications, capitalising on Nx generators and executors to streamline your development and testing processes.
+For the reasons listed above we have chosen to use Nx within Ensono Stacks for CSR and SSR frontend web applications, capitalising on Nx generators and executors to streamline your development and testing processes.

 <details>
   <summary>What are Nx Generators and Executors?</summary>